kaberyo/Twitter_clone/README.md

 ### Association
 - belongs_to: user
+- has_many: favorites
-- has_many: favorites, through: users
+- has_many: users, through: favorites
+- has_many: retweets
-- has_many: retweets, through: users
+- has_many: users, through: retweets

 ## favorite Table
 |Column|Type|Option|